 4. Breath Awareness

 In the fourth stage, the awareness of breath is enhanced.
 It helps to induce a deep physical and mental relaxation.
 It also provides your mind a support to remain aware and rooted in the present moment.
-Various techniques of
+Various techniques of breath awareness are employed in the practice to strengthen your ability to concentrate without creating tensions.

 5. Creating Opposite Sensations Or Feelings